hpcleuven/VscDocumentation/source/access/windows_client.rst

 Before requesting an account, you need to generate a pair of SSH keys.
-One popular way to do this on Windows is using the freely available `PuTTY`_ client which you can then also use to log on to the clusters, see the :ref:`intstructions for generating a key pair
+One popular way to do this on Windows is using the freely available `PuTTY`_ client which you can then also use to log on to the clusters, see the :ref:`instructions for generating a key pair
-<generating keys windows>`..
+<generating keys windows>`.

 Connecting to the cluster
 -------------------------